giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 If your cluster is running in Azure infrastructure, most common way to provision Persistent Volumes is by using the Azure Disks.

-On GS clusters default Storage Classes include already definitions for Azure Disks as well as Azure Files.
+On Giant Swarm Workload clusters, the default Storage Classes already include definitions for Azure Disks as well as Azure Files.
 Those disks however are not encrypted with Customer-Managed keys but only with Platform-Managed keys.
 In order to increase the security of your data persisting on PVs you can facilitate [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) service as an encryption key provider.

 ## Azure Key Vault setup